indrekis/FATImage_TCMD_plugin/ReadMe.md

 * `ignore_boot_signature`.
 If the first 512-byte sector of the image does not contain 0x55AA and ignore_boot_signature == 0, the image is treated as not a FAT volume, even if the BPB data looks consistent.
 * `use_VFAT` -- if 1, long file names are processed (regardless of the FAT type).
-* `process_DOS1xx_images == 1` allows to interpret image with exact size, equal to: 160Kb, 180Kb, 320Kb or 360Kb as a pre-BPB FAT image.
+* `process_DOS1xx_images == 1` allows to interpret image with exact size, equal to: 160Kb, 180Kb, 320Kb, or 360Kb as a pre-BPB FAT image.
 Such images mostly came from the DOS 1.xx epoch disks.
 Disk format is then detected based on the [Media descriptor byte](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system#FATID) -- the first byte of the FAT, which is considered situated in the first byte of the second image sector.
-  * It is a much less reliable format detection criterion than the full BPB so enabling this option can interfere with the normal image processing, though the author never met with such a situation.
+  * It is a much less reliable format detection criterion than the full BP,B so enabling this option can interfere with the normal image processing, though the author never met with such a situation.
-  * MC/PC-DOS versions 2.00-3.20 [sometimes created bad BPBs](http://www.os2museum.com/wp/dos-boot-sector-bpb-and-the-media-descriptor-byte/), making the media mescriptors the main source of disk format infomation.
+  * MC/PC-DOS versions 2.00-3.20 [sometimes created bad BPBs](http://www.os2museum.com/wp/dos-boot-sector-bpb-and-the-media-descriptor-byte/), making the media descriptors the main source of disk format information.
-* process_DOS1xx_exceptions=1 -- enables DOS 1.xx non-BPB images processing exceptions targeted supporting the popular quirks of historical disk images from the retro sites.
-Not recommended for the typical users.
+* process_DOS1xx_exceptions=1 -- enables DOS 1.xx non-BPB images processing exceptions targeted at supporting the popular quirks of historical disk images from the retro sites.
+Not recommended for typical users.
 * `process_MBR == 1` -- if the disk is not a correct non-partitioned disk image, try to interpret it as an MBR-based partitioned image.
-* `search_for_boot_sector==1` -- if disk image does not contains correct boot sector or the MBR at the beginning, attempt to find bootsector in the image file by the pattern `0xB8, 0xx, 0x90, 0xx ...
+* `search_for_boot_sector==1` -- if the disk image does not contain the correct boot sector or the MBR at the beginning, attempt to find the boot sector in the image file by the pattern `0xB8, 0xx, 0x90, 0xx ...
 0xx, 0x55, 0xAA`, where 0xx means any byte.
 This helps to open images that contain some meta information before the image, but the image itself is not altered.
-Search for the MBR is not supported but if there is a partitioned image after the metainformation, it can find the first FAT partition of the image.
-Not recommended for the typical users.
+Search for the MBR is not supported, but if there is a partitioned image after the metainformation, it can find the first FAT partition of the image.
+Not recommended for typical users.
 * `search_for_boot_sector_range==65536` -- range of the bootsector search, in bytes.
 The default value is 64kb.
 It is not recommended to increase this value substantially beyond this value.
-   * Not only does it slow working with the images but also can lead to false detections.
+   * Not only does it slow down working with the images, but it can also lead to false detections.
    * For example, utilities like `fdisk`, `sys`, or `format` can contain bootsector copies required for them to perform their duties.
 * `allow_dialogs==1` -- if FLKT support is enabled while building, enable dialogs on some image peculiarities, like the absence of the 0x55AA signature.
 * `allow_txt_log==1` -- allows detailed log output, describing imager properties and anomalies.
-Can noticeably slow down the plugin.
+It can noticeably slow down the plugin.
 Not for general use, can lead to problems.
-Is useful for in-depth image analysis.
+It is useful for in-depth image analysis.
   * Additionally, for the debug builds (without NDEBUG defined), important image analysis events are logged to the debugger console.
-In addition to using a full-fledged debugger, debugging output can be seen, using [SimpleProgramDebugger](http://www.nirsoft.net/utils/simple_program_debugger.html).
+In addition to using a full-fledged debugger, debugging output can be seen using [SimpleProgramDebugger](http://www.nirsoft.net/utils/simple_program_debugger.html).
 * `log_file_path=<filename>` -- logging filename.
 If opening this file for writing fails, logging is disabled (allow_txt_log==0).
 The file is created from scratch at the first use of the plugin during the current TCmd session.
 * `debug_level` -- not used now.